iamsujanstha/Project-on-saga/README.md

 ## Features of App

-An admin user can login to the website and create / update / delete a post.
+• An admin user can login to the website and create / update / delete a post.
 Logged status and language details gets saved to localstorage.
-When user hits authenticated routes then the user redirects to 401 page.\
+• When user hits authenticated routes then the user redirects to 401 page.
-Non existing routes are redirected to 404 page. translation feature lets user switch between english & nepali.
+• Non existing routes are redirected to 404 page.
+• Translation feature lets user switch between english & nepali.
-Every page have dynamic meta title & description.
+• Every page have dynamic meta title & description.